satishdotpatel/satishdotpatel.github.io/_posts/2021-02-04-openstack-ldap-integration.markdown

 $ mkdir /etc/keystone/domains
 ```

+Copy FreeIPA LDAP certs in /etc/keyston/ssl/ipa-ldap.crt.
+This certs you can obtain from your LDAP server.

 Create ldap domain configuration file inside /etc/keystone/domains (Example: If my LDAP domain is mydomain then i will create file keystone.mydomain.conf)

 ```